ArchiDog1998/RotationSolver/README.md

 It is designed for `general combat`, not for savage or ultimate.
 Use it carefully.

-## Concept

-I have to admit, I'm not a good RPG player.
-But I enjoy the experience of FFXIV.
-So I want to design a plugin that can improve my gaming experience without affecting other players' gaming experience.
-So there goes to `Rotation Solver`.

-I have to admit, it does have an automatic component, which might not be good for some players.
-But it can NOT affect any other player's game experience. pvp is absolutely NOT allowed in this plugin.

 ## Compatibility

 literally, `Rotation Solver` helps you to choose the target and then click the action.
 So any plugin that changes these will affect its decision.